centertap/DiscourseSsoConsumer/README.md

  * `$wgPluggableAuth_EnableLocalProperties`
    * If this is enabled, then Discourse real names and email addresses will not be synchronized with MediaWiki; the wiki attributes will be left alone.
- * `$wgPluggableAuth_ButtonLabelMessage` and `$wgPluggableAuth_ButtonLabel`
-   * These set labels/messages on the wiki's login page.
-Even if `$wgPluggableAuth_EnableLocalLogin` is disabled, the wiki login page may still appear in certain situations (with expired login-tokens, etc).
-     So, it is worth setting these to sensible values.

 As mentioned in the **PluggableAuth** documentation, you will likely want to configure the MediaWiki permissions to allow extensions to automatically